Nwke/rest-api-couriers-service/README.md

 After it you need to create a database with name yandex_backend_school \
-if you want another name for database you need to open courier_service/db/schema.py find there a "postgresql+asyncpg://postgres:root@localhost/yandex_backend_school" and replace yandex_backend_school to your database name
+if you want another name for the database you need to open courier_service/db/schema.py find there the "postgresql+asyncpg://postgres:root@localhost/yandex_backend_school" line and replace "yandex_backend_school" to your database name

 You must do the same for the password (switch default root pass to your pass)